davidlj95/website/README.md

 pnpm run lint:code
 ```

-By default, [Typescript typed linting](https://typescript-eslint.io/getting-started/typed-linting/) is disabled for performance reasons.
-However, you can enable it to check everything's okay with rules that require types via:
+By default, [Typescript typed linting](https://typescript-eslint.io/getting-started/typed-linting/) will not run for performance reasons.
+Except on CI/CD and when using IntelliJ-based IDEs like WebStorm.
+You can run the full suite of lint rules including typed ones by using the following command:

 ```shell
 pnpm run lint:code:typed
 ```

-> [!NOTE]
-> Except for `lint-staged`.
-Trying out to weigh if the development experience feelings.

 ## Release